APersonWhoLikesPasta/Vroom-The-Game/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a vulrablity email me at fbrittingham04@gmail.com.
+If you discover a vulnerability email me at fbrittingham04@gmail.com.

-Do not inform others of the vunlerablity untile it has been patched.
+Do not inform others of the vulnerability until it has been patched.